akos-sereg/react-retrospective-dashboard/README.md

 # react-retrospective-dashboard

-This web app is supposed to be the replacement of an existing Angular-based web app used by https://www.retrospective-dashboard.org - participant screen.
+This web app is supposed to be the replacement of the existing Angular-based web app used by https://www.retrospective-dashboard.org - participant screen.

-Right now it is in ALPHA, as long as "To be implemented" section has any element.
+Right now it is in Beta, as long as "To be implemented" section in this Readme.md has any element.

-The goal is to support `Glad / Sad / Mad` type board, then we can add support for more boards.
+Currently it only supports `Glad / Sad / Mad` board, which is the most popular one.

 ## Usage
 ```